manticoresoftware/manticoresearch-php/docs/indices.md

 Optimize
 ========

-Launch optimization on RT index.
-The command doesn't wait by default for the optimize operation to finish.
+Launches optimization on the RT index.
+By default, the command doesn't wait for the optimize operation to finish.

-Expects `index` name.
+Expects the `index` name.

 `body` is optional.
-Supports `sync` parameter - if set, the command waits for the optimize to finish.
+Supports the `sync` parameter - if set, the command waits for the optimization to finish.

         $params = [